countMonteCristo/onetimer/README.md

 [T01.sh] Check max_clicks [sqlite]:
 OK

 Attention!
-For mysql tests to pass you need to setup MySQL database by hand.
+For `mysql` and `postgresql` tests to pass you need to setup these databases by hand.
 ```

 ## TODO
-* add support for other databases (PostgreSQL, etc)
+* add support for other databases
+* prepare databases before tests
 * log input requests to database
 * clear data instead of deleting records in db table
 * proper collisions handling